On Einstein Structures for $\mathrm{SO}_0(p,p+1)$-Surface Group Representations: Introduction

-However, our current techniques do not completely describe the global topology of the compact quotient as a fiber bundle over $S$.

-In order to prove these results, we first describe the fiber using the nearest point projection technique from \cite{Dav25}.
-This allows to describe the fiber as a \emph{base of pencil}.
-For the original pencil, it is infeasible to directly determine the topology of the associated base.
-However, the topology of the pencil remains invariant under certain deformations, and we use this freedom crucially.
-We replace the original pencil by a carefully chosen simplification.
-We then show that this simpler pencil describes a fiber bundle over $\mathbb{RP}^{p-1}$, with fiber $\mathbb{S}^{p-2}$ coming from a vector bundle $E \rightarrow \RP^{p-1}$ of rank $p-1$.
-The associated vector bundle $E$ can be determined, and turns out to depend on the parity of $p$.
+In order to prove these results, we first describe the fiber using the nearest point projection technique inside the symmetric space from \cite{Dav25}.
+This allows us to describe the fiber as a \emph{base of pencil}.
+Due to the simple nature of the embedding of $\Ein^{p-1,p}$ in the visual boundary $\vis\X$, where $\X$ denotes the $\SO_0(p,p+1)$-symmetric space, we can show the associated base of pencil is diffeomorphic to the total space of a sphere bundle $\mathbb{S}(E) \rightarrow \mathbb{RP}^{p-1}$, with fiber $\mathbb{S}^{p-2}$, associated to a vector bundle $E \rightarrow \RP^{p-1}$ of rank $p-1$.
+The topology of a base of pencil remains invariant under certain \emph{regular} deformations, and we use this freedom crucially.
+We carefully deform the original pencil $\mathcal{P}$ to a suitable ``simplification'' $\mathcal{P}_0$ via regular deformation.
+The associated vector bundle $E =E(\mathcal{P}_0)$ is then explicitly determined for the simplified pencil.

+We extend Theorem \ref{IntroThm:EinFibers} by considering non-principal representations of $\SL(2,\R)$.
+To describe our more general results, we need to recall some representation theory of $\sllie_2\R$.

+Recall that for any integer partition of $n$, there is a unique associated representation of $\sllie(2,\R) \rightarrow \sllie(n,\R)$ up to isomorphism.\footnote{There is one exception when all parts of the integer partition are even.
+See \cite[Theorem 9.3.3]{CM17}.} Let $I$ denote an integer partition with one odd part and all even parts of even multiplicity.
+In this case, the associated representation $\sllie_2\R \rightarrow \sllie(2p+1)$ factors (essentially uniquely) through a copy of $\solie(p,p+1)$.
+Denote $\iota_I: \SL(2,\R)\rightarrow \SO_0(p,p+1)$ as the associated representation and $\Ha^2_I$ the sub-symmetric space of the image subgroup.
+The hyperbolic plane $\Ha^2_I$ is special in the sense that the Cartan projection $\mu: \T\X \rightarrow \overline{\mathfrak{a}}^+$ maps $\T\Ha^2_I$ to a subset of the model Weyl chamber $\overline{\mathfrak{a}}^+$ that avoids the walls (hyperplanes) defined by the short roots in the associated type $B_p$ root system.
+We call this property \emph{Einstein (Ein)-regularity}.
+Geometrically, this means $\iota_{I}$ will map Fuchsian representations in $\SL(2,\R)$ to $p$-Anosov representations in $\SO_0(p,p+1)$.